 Scammers claim utilities will be shut off unless consumer makes immediate payment

-√ Says consumers should be alert and follow basic tips to keep information protected
+√ Consumers should be alert and follow basic tips to protect personal information

 To avoid falling victim to these scams, consumers should follow the tips below:

-√ Hang up and call the utility company yourself.
-Call the company using the number on your bill or the utility company’s website, even if the person who contacted you left a call-back number.
-Often, those call-back numbers are fake.
+•Hang up and call the utility company yourself.
+Call the company using the number on your bill or the utility company’s website even if the person who contacted you left a call-back number.
+Often, those call-back numbers are fake, even if they sometimes sound authentic.
 If the message came by text, don’t respond.
 If your bill says you owe anything, pay it as you normally would, not as the caller says.

-√ Utility companies do not ask for payments via gift cards or cash transfer apps.
+•Utility companies do not ask for payments via gift cards or cash transfer apps.
 Gift cards allow scammers to get money without a trace.
-Real utility companies issue several disconnection warnings before shutting off utilities and they never demand money over the phone or specify a method of payment.
-The utility may call customers to discuss payment plans, but will not call the customers to threaten.
-The utility primarily communicates via letters, bills, emails and authorized texts.
+Real utility companies issue several disconnection warnings before shutting off utilities, and they never demand money over the phone or specify a method of payment.
+The utility will not call the customers to threaten.
+The utility communicates via letters, bills, emails and authorized texts.

 •Use call blocking tools from your phone provider and check into apps that block calls.
 The FCC allows phone companies to block robocalls by default based on reasonable analytics (see fcc.gov/robocalls).

 •Do not rely on the number that comes up on your phone.
 Callers can “spoof” the number to look like a government agency or local utility company.
 If someone has contacted an individual and they are suspicious, they should hang up and go directly to the official website for the agency or utility company, or call the number on their utility bill to confirm whether there is a problem with their account.